Congreve, The Way of the World

 Songs of Innocence and Experience

 Tom Jones is one of the earliest English novels, and was hugely popular when it was first published in 1749.
-It tells the story of the foundling Tom, adopted as a baby by the benevolent widower Mr Allworthy, and his journey towards adulthood and marriage.
+It tells the story of the foundling Tom and his journey towards adulthood and marriage.
 As might be expected, this journey is a complicated one: Tom falls in love with a neighbour's daughter, discovers that he has a rival for his love in the shape of the unpleasant Master Blifil, and is expelled from Mr Allworthy’s house after a series of misadventures.
 His picaresque journey leads him to encounter a vivid cast of characters including robbers, soldiers, gypsies and untrustworthy lawyers - the latter perhaps an arch nod to Fielding's own legal career.

 Yet the plot alone is only part of Tom Jones.
 The novel is written in a mock-epic style in which Tom’s adventures are paralleled with those of the heroes of Classical mythology: whole chapters are given up to seemingly irrelevant digressions, and the story is frequently underscored with a bawdy humour that led Samuel Johnson to comment that he 'scarcely knew a more corrupt work'.
 Fielding's influence can be seen on a number of later writers, most notably the great 19th-century novelists Charles Dickens and William Makepeace Thackeray.